pepi55/Proeve/README.md

  * Always add protection level to method/variable.
  * Use events if you want a static function except if it has to be called every frame.
  * Use SceneController when loading scenes.

+#### HTML5/JS naming conventions.
+ * lowerCamelCase names.
+ * Names are in English.
+ * Each class has its own seperate JS file named after itself (i.e.: wall class would be wallClass.js).

 ### Art conventions